 Which version of the SharePoint Framework to use

-Since SharePoint Online and SharePoint 2016 have different release cycles for new capabilities, they also have different capabilities when it comes to the SharePoint Framework.
-SharePoint Online always uses the latest version of the SharePoint Framework, but SharePoint 2016 only supports the version which matches the server-side dependencies of the deployed packages.
+Because SharePoint Online and SharePoint 2016 have different release cycles for new capabilities, they also have different capabilities when it comes to the SharePoint Framework.
+SharePoint Online always uses the latest version of the SharePoint Framework, but SharePoint 2016 only supports the version that matches the server-side dependencies of the deployed packages.

-SharePoint 2016 Feature Pack 2 supports SharePoint Framework client-side web parts hosted in classic SharePoint pages built using the SharePoint Framework v1.1.0.
-This means that when you are targeting the SharePoint 2016 platform, you'll need to use the SharePoint Framework v1.1.0 due to the server-side version dependencies.
+SharePoint 2016 Feature Pack 2 supports SharePoint Framework client-side web parts hosted on classic SharePoint pages built by using the SharePoint Framework v1.1.0.
+This means that when you are targeting the SharePoint 2016 platform, you need to use the SharePoint Framework v1.1.0 due to the server-side version dependencies.

-Starting from version 1.4, the SharePoint Framework Yeoman generator supports new attribute of
+Starting from version 1.4, the SharePoint Framework Yeoman generator supports a new attribute of

 includeClientSideAssets, which can be used to indicate that assets should be included in the sppkg package.
-This capability is however only currently supported in SharePoint Online.
-When solution is targeted to on-premises, this attribute in
+This capability is, however, only currently supported in SharePoint Online.
+When a solution is targeted to on-premises, this attribute in

 package-solution.json should be updated as